epfl-dlab/aiflows/docs/Quick_Start/quick_start.md

 print(flow_output_data)
 ```
 Congratulations!
 You've successfully run your first question-answering Flow!
+___
 You can find this example in [runChatAtomicFlow.py](../../examples/quick_start/runChatAtomicFlow.py)

-To run it, use the following commands in your terminal:
+To run it, use the following commands in your terminal (make sure to copy-paste your keys first):
 ```bash
 cd examples/quick_start/
 python runChatAtomicFlow.py